 Your destination for insight into the world of event fundraising, charity auctions and no-risk travel packages.

 Looking for a straightforward, effective way to raise money for charity?
-How about a summer raffle?
-Since big fundraising events typically happen in the spring and fall, summer is when you and your donors have more down time.
-Holding a raffle is a reliable, low-cost fundraising strategy to engage supporters year-round that takes a whole lot less planning than a full-fledged event.
+How about a raffle?
+If raffles are allowed in your state*, hosting a raffle is a reliable, low-cost fundraising strategy to engage supporters - and they take a whole lot less planning than a full-fledged event.

 Nonprofits that host charity fundraising events have very different goals than those who attend.
 On one side of the fence, guests want to be entertained and have fun.
 On the other, nonprofits urgently need to raise money to support their mission.
 To the rescue: the 3 E's of a successful fundraising event, as coined by fundraising auctioneer Danny Hooper—Entertain, Engage and Extract.
 These 3 simple principles allow your event to reach its full revenue potential.
 (For more, check out "The "3 E's" that Bridge the Gap Between Fun and Fundraising.")

 Spring is in full swing, and with it, a peak time for fundraising events like annual galas, golf tournaments and live auctions.
 Have you brainstormed ways to keep your events new and exciting?
 It's tempting to think "if it ain't broke, don't fix it."
 Fact is, fresh ideas are the antidote to donor fatigue, no matter how successful your events have been in the past.
 Bringing something new to the table can supercharge attendance and revenue for almost all nonprofits.